Neotys-Labs/neoload-web-test-launcher-docker/README.md

 NeoLoad Web allows you to start you load test and analyse the test results from a shared platform.

 This image allows you to run NeoLoad tests from NeoLoad Web.
-This image will connect to NeoLoad Web REST API and start a test using the NeoLoad project stored in the */neoload-project* folder.
+This image will connect to NeoLoad Web REST API and start a test using the NeoLoad project, stored in the */neoload-project* folder, or downloaded from an URL.
+The container will wait until the end of the test and return the test quality status as the return code (0 if the test status is PASSED, 1 otherwise).

 Usage
 =====